-Survey and interview data provided by the clinic pharmacists, physicians, Study Coordinator and Office Administrator will be completed by telephone or mailed survey.
+Survey and interview data provided by the clinic pharmacists, physicians, Study Coordinator and Office Administrator as part of the asthma intervention trial will be completed by telephone or mailed survey.
 Providers will be assigned unique study codes, and only these codes will be placed onto data collection instruments.
 Links between provider codes and provider names will be stored electronically on secure, password-protected files at the University of Iowa.
 University of Iowa researchers will enter provider data into password-protected databases located on secure servers within the Clinical Trials Statistical & Data Management Center and the Clinical Coordinating Center.
 Hard copy data collection forms will be filed in locked cabinets in locked offices in the University of Iowa Clinical Coordinating Center.
 Provider data will be analyzed without links to provider names.